MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 ---
-title: Microsoft 365 App Model for Copilot Agents
+title: Microsoft 365 App Model for Agents
-description: Learn how Copilot agents are also apps for Microsoft 365, which use a unified process for packaging, publishing, and management.
+description: Learn how agents use the Microsoft 365 app package, including a unified process for packaging, publishing, and management.
 author: JoshuaPartlow
 ms.author: joshuapa
 ms.topic: concept-article
 ms.date: 11/01/2024
 ---

-# Copilot agent app package
+# Agent app package

-When you build a Copilot agent, you're also building an app for Microsoft 365.
+When you build an agent, you're also building an app for Microsoft 365.
 Apps for Microsoft 365 share a common manifest schema and packaging format, and unified distribution and management processes and tools.
-The end result is that your apps and Copilot agents reach the widest possible audience and appear contextually within the workflow of your users.
+The end result is that your apps and agents reach the widest possible audience and appear contextually within the workflow of your users.

-This article describes the key parts of the Microsoft 365 app model that apply to Copilot agent development.
+This article describes the key parts of the Microsoft 365 app model that apply to agent development.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

 ## App package

-The app package for Microsoft 365, including Copilot agents, is a zip file that contains one or more configuration (manifest) files and your app icons.
+The app package for Microsoft 365, including agents, is a zip file that contains one or more configuration (manifest) files and your app icons.
 Your app logic and data storage are hosted elsewhere and accessed by the Microsoft 365 host application via HTTPS.
 You'll submit the app package to your admin to publish to your organization or to Partner Center to publish to Microsoft AppSource.

 At minimum, an app package contains: